Judge lets DoJ proceed with fraud case against Bank of America

 Cogburn had at that time also said he would consider allowing the DoJ to amend its complaint.

-A Bank of America spokesman declined to comment, while representatives at the DoJ did not immediately respond to emails seeking comment outside regular U.S. business hours.
+Representatives at the DoJ and a Bank of America spokesman did not immediately respond to emails seeking comment outside regular U.S. business hours.